Filial mourning: Description

-The filial mourning nowadays (Republic of Korea)
+Republic of Korea

 The custom of the three-year mourning period was introduced to Korea during the early Goryeo period, and continued only intermittently as many complained it was too long.
 It spread around the country during the late Goryeo period after the great Neo-Confucian scholar-official Chŏng Mong-ju (1337–1392) spent the entire three-year mourning period living in a shack beside his parents' graves.
 It became the norm among the Neo-Confucian literati class during the following Joseon period.

 Hence, when a parent died, people were expected to build a shack beside their parent's grave and stay there till the three-year period was over.
 Over the three years, they abstained from meat and liquor and did not sleep with their wives.

-Nowadays it seems obvious people can not implement this practice anymore.
-Among traditional Korean families the filial mourning is still practiced, thus in a different way.
-One who has lost one of his parents, is supposed to keep a low profile for three years, not letting himself to be tempted by "pleasures".
+Among more traditional Korean families a modified form of filial mourning is still practiced.
+One who has lost a parent is supposed to keep a low profile for three years, avoiding "pleasures".